lelandbatey/veiled/documentation.md

 ## Docs ##

+### Requirements: ###
+Veiled requires these python modules

+    - Pexpect
+    - Flask

+Each of these can be installed via "pip install <package name here>".

 ###Flask Server###

 To interact with RemoteControl, you use a very simple and basic REST-style interface.
 For example, to get the status of a processControl method, you'd use an http GET request directed at http://<your RemoteControl server address>/status .
 This would return the status of the app, such as whether it's running, it's location, and any important configuration details.